AniAggarwal/clip-score/README.md

 # 🛠️ TODO List

-Add support for additional vision-language models such as DINO, BLIP, and their variants.
+⬜ Add support for additional vision-language models such as DINO, BLIP, and their variants.

-Benchmark and compare multiple model types on common datasets.

-Extend evaluation scripts to support batch text prompts and multiple-language inputs.

-Add visualization tools for score distributions and attention maps.

 ## Installation